View More Images

 Oita and neighbouring Kumamoto together boast Japan’s largest concentration of onsen, which come in many different guises; some are clear and others murky, some pungent while others are fizzy.
 This region is a mecca for anyone who likes to luxuriate in the therapeutic thermal waters whilst experiencing the distinctive and gracious Japanese culture associated with bathing; something we enjoy morning and evening throughout the tour.

-The tour starts in the early afternoon at the accommodation on Day 1 in Beppu, where your Walk Japan tour leader awaits the group.
+The tour starts at 1:00pm at the accommodation on Day 1 in Beppu, where your Walk Japan tour leader awaits the group.
 Our travels together take us first to the lanes of an old quarter of Beppu, where onsen water vapour vents forcefully skywards and seeps out from the road right under our feet.
 From Day 2, however, we largely leave the urban environment behind for delightful rural countryside, as we make our way from one onsen to another until the end of the tour.
 We follow in the footsteps of monks of old on the bucolic Kunisaki Peninsula; walk the now grassy line of a long-disused steam railway to Oguni, a quiet rural town; and explore the intriguing geo-park at Bungo-Ono.
 We visit Taketa, a historic town still dominated by the towering ramparts of Oka-jo, a strategic hill-top castle; and stay in upmarket Yufuin and the delightful hot spring villages of Kurokawa Onsen and Nagayu Onsen, amongst the most pleasant in Japan.
 On our way, we savour local food delicacies during the day and every night stay in classic Japanese ryokan inns, where we luxuriate in onsen baths before our evening meals, always a lavish feast for both eyes and stomach.
 We complete our journey together in Oita City for easy rail and flight connections to the rest of Japan.

 Important: Please note that in Japan it has traditionally been the custom not to allow anyone with tattoos to use public baths, including onsen.
 Although this custom is currently being relaxed, entrance is at the discretion of each establishment.
 Access at additional cost is usually allowed, however, to kazoku-buro private bathing facilities, which are found at many onsen, for anyone – including those with tattoos.